jhae-de/tsup-sequential-build-plugin/README.md

 ## How it works

-The plugin orchestrates the build process for monorepos by managing dependencies between packages:
+The plugin orchestrates the build process for monorepos by managing dependencies between packages and ensuring that they are built in the correct order.
+It does this through a combination of package registration, dependency resolution, and parallel format compilation.
+Here’s a breakdown of the key steps:

 - **Package registration**
   Each package registers itself with a unique identifier when the build process starts.
+This identifier is typically the package name, allowing the plugin to track which packages are being built.

 - **Dependency resolution**
-  When a package's build begins, it identifies dependencies based on the configuration order and waits for them to complete before proceeding.
+  When a package's build begins, it identifies dependencies based on the order in the tsup configuration array and waits for them to complete before proceeding.

 - **Parallel format compilation**
   Different formats (cjs, esm) of the same package build in parallel for efficiency, while maintaining the correct